kmsec-uk/Categorise-Site-Worker-AI/README.md

 * Header: `x-catsite-auth`
 * Cookie: `catsite`

- To try this Worker out, you need to clone this repository and add a `catsiteauth` secret using Wrangler before deploying yourself (after pasting the following command in, you will be prompted to enter the value of the secret.
+Add a `catsiteauth` secret using Wrangler before deploying yourself (after pasting the following command in, you will be prompted to enter the value of the secret.
 This value is what you will need to pass as the `x-catsite-auth` header, or set as the cookie by using the browser authentication function):

 ```
 wrangler secret put catsiteauth